mjdiaz/userinterface.js/README.md

 Another advantage of using userinterface.js is code reusability through principles of separation of concerns as well UI mechanisms abstraction.

-In other word, it's a small library to build front-end apps especially good for web extensions.

 ## Summary

 - [Getting started](#getting-started)